 The Yakima Training Center is a US military base dedicated to exposing trainees to realistic combat training and equipment use.
 The training center also supports Reserve Component Forces training for mobilization and post-mobilization courses.
+It is commonly referred to as “Yakistan” by troops due it’s dry, barren land and similar climate to Afghanistan.

 History of the Yakima Training Center